mikepartelow/mikepartelow.github.io/README.md

 Eventually the API server made it into a Docker container, and grew a bunch of orthogonal features, like powering a button-activated bedside clock and a momentary push-button switch  bedroom lamp and some smart speaker integrations to play custom chimes at important points throughout the day.

-In October 2023, I installed [Kubernetes](http://kubernetes.io) on the low power PC and refactored my single-container Python app called `homeslice` into Go microservices managed by [Pulumi](https://www.pulumi.com).
+In October 2023, I installed [Kubernetes](http://kubernetes.io) on the low power PC and refactored my single-container Python app [homeslice](https://github.com/mikepartelow/homeslice) into Go microservices managed by [Pulumi](https://www.pulumi.com).
 Here's how that went!

 ## Installing Kubernetes